 A brief report with start of year assessment information and a written comment from the relevant teacher will be sent home.
+This does not apply to New Entrant children who will have either had their six week interview or it will be coming up shortly.

-July Parent-Teacher Conferences
+Mid-Year Parent-Teacher Conferences

-Conferences between the teacher and parent are held in July.
+Conferences between the teacher and parent are held in June or July.
 These will focus on the current level and learning habits of each child.
 Children are welcome to attend with their parents.
 There will no written report but rather a chance to talk face to face with your child's teacher.